-For the reasons above, the proposed project would not result in significant impacts on cultural and paleontological resources beyond those identified in the Western SoMa PEIR.
+For the reasons above, the proposed project would not result in significant impacts on cultural, archeological, or paleontological resources beyond those identified in the Western SoMa PEIR.

-Τομ Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 4.
-TRANSPORTATION AND CIRCULATION- Would the project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 4.
+TRANSPORTATION AND CIRCULATION- Would the project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels, obstructions to flight, or a change in location, that results in substantial safety risks? d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses? e) Result in inadequate emergency access? $\boxtimes$ f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?